barryclark/jekyll-now/_posts/2016-03-01-Why-Use-Comprehensions.md

 ---

-Comprehension makes code more compact and shifts our focus from the “how” to the “what.”
+Comprehension makes code more compact and shifts our focus from the “how” to the “what”.
 A comprehension is an expression that uses the same keywords as loop and conditional blocks, but focuses on the data rather than on the procedure.
 For example :